xynehq/jaf/docs/getting-started.md

 ## Building Tools

-Tools are the core of FAF's extensibility.
+Tools are the core of JAF's extensibility.
 Here are the key patterns:

 ### Basic Tool Structure